Luke (album)

-Luke is the third solo studio album by Steve Lukather, released in 1997.
+Luke is the third solo studio album by American musician Steve Lukather, released in 1997.
 It was a much different and more introspective album than Lukather's previous two solo efforts.
 The album is a concentrated collection of many of Lukather's musical influences, and he deliberately let those influences come out on the album.
-Luke is an experimental album, and like Candyman it was recorded mostly in live sessions with minimal overdubbing and processing afterward.
-Luke also features instrumentation not heard on previous Lukather albums such as pedal steel, harmonicas, Mellotrons, and experimental guitar, bass, and drum sounds.
+Luke was recorded mostly in live sessions with minimal overdubbing and processing afterward.
+It features instrumentation not heard on previous Lukather albums such as pedal steel, harmonicas, Mellotrons, and experimental guitar, bass, and drum sounds.

-The US version of Luke includes a version of the Jeff Beck song "The Pump."
+The US version of Luke includes a version of the Jeff Beck song "The Pump" which was recorded live in Stuttgart, Germany on June 30, 1997 during the pre-promotional tour of the album.
 The song "Hate Everything About You" was released as a single.